harrisonratcliffe/github-action-docker-swarm-deploy/README.md

 - 🧮 Store MD5 hashes in environment variables for deployment
 - 🔐 Use with private registries
 - 🏠 Use .env files for deployment
+- 🌐 Works in a cluster with multiple managers

 ## Usage
 Here is an example workflow: